Kaden5480/poy-brutal-mode/README.md

 ## MelonLoader
 ### MLPatcherPlugin
-Follow the install instructions for MLPatcherPlugin, if you haven't installed it already: https://github.com/Kaden5480/ml-patcher-plugin
+Follow the install instructions for MLPatcherPlugin, if you haven't installed it already:<br>
+https://github.com/Kaden5480/ml-patcher-plugin

 ### Brutal mode